 - 20 mini sweet peppers in assorted colors

 - 3 tablespoons whipped chive cream cheese

 - 1 tablespoon chopped parsley or chives

 - zest from 1 lemon

 - Preheat the oven to 400 degrees.

 - When peppers are room temperature, pipe the cheese mixture into each pepper half.
-Arrange on a serving platter and garnish with chopped chives.
-Refrigerate leftovers.
+Arrange on a serving platter and garnish with chopped herbs.